We are a small gathering space on the ancestral lands of the Mohican [Moh He Con Neew] people (the Stockbridge-Munsee Mohican) people.

 justin is an experiential learner and educator.
 He loves to pick random things growing on the side of the path or waterway and explore more about how they can benefit our lives.
 His foraging started as a kid when he would pick a grass that tasted sour (Oxalis) and force his friends to try it.
 He continued this passion for foraging as he co-founded an experiential wilderness program in Texas for at-promise youth and then later in 2014 launched Root mid-orientation program at Williams College, a collaboration of the Davis Center and the Zilkha Center for Environmental Initiatives.

-justin has a Masters in Management of Mission Driven Organizations from Marlboro College in Marlboro, VT.
+justin has a Masters Degree in Management of Mission Driven Organizations from Marlboro College in Marlboro, VT.
 He worked with local businesses and organizations throughout Berkshire County developing their websites, logos, and social media plans from 2007-2016.

 In 2019 justin published an piece in the edited volume Transcending: Trans Buddhist Voices by North Atlantic Books.
 Transcending is the first anthology of its kind to give voice to the experiences of transgender, genderqueer, and non-binary Buddhists. justin is a trained buddhist meditation facilitator and facilitated Berkshire Dharma Punx, a peer led meditation group from 2009-2011.